EXPLAINER: How experts will hunt for COVID origins in China

 It could also go to a laboratory at the Wuhan Institute of Virology that was built after the 2003 SARS pandemic and maintains an extensive archive of genetic sequences of bat coronaviruses.
 U.S. officials in the previous Trump administration suggested without offering evidence that the virus could have escaped from the institute.

-Experts say it’s unlikely that the new coronavirus emerged from the lab in Wuhan and overwhelmingly say analysis of the new coronavirus’s genome rules out the possibility that it was engineered by humans.
+Experts say it’s unlikely the new coronavirus emerged from the lab in Wuhan and overwhelmingly say analysis of the new coronavirus’s genome rules out the possibility that it was engineered by humans.

 The researchers might also visit the hospitals that were overwhelmed at the height of the pandemic in China and the local branch of the Chinese Center for Disease Control and Prevention.

-The seafood market and other places where early cases emerged remain important because the virus is constantly changing, as the new strain found in the United Kingdom shows.
+The seafood market and other places where early cases emerged remain important because the virus is constantly evolving, as the new variants identified in the United Kingdom and South Africa show.

 WHAT DO RESEARCHERS HOPE TO LEARN?

-Wuhan is where COVID-19 cases were first detected, but it is highly possible that the virus came to the industrial city of 11 million people from elsewhere.
+Wuhan is where COVID-19 cases were first detected, but it is highly possible the virus came to the industrial city of 11 million people from elsewhere.

-Genetic sequencing shows that the coronavirus started in bats and likely jumped to another animal before infecting humans.
-The closet known relative of the virus can be found nearly 1000 miles (1,600 kilometers) southwest of Wuhan, near China’s border with Laos, Myanmar and Vietnam — at a site The Associated Press was blocked from visiting.
+Genetic sequencing shows the new coronavirus started in bats and likely jumped to another animal before infecting humans.
+The virus that is the closest known relative of the one that causes COVID-19 has been found in bats in a mine shaft nearly 1,000 miles (1,600 kilometers) southwest of Wuhan, near China’s border with Laos, Myanmar and Vietnam.
+The Associated Press was blocked from visiting the mine.

 People began falling ill in Wuhan in December 2019, and many had links to the seafood market.
 Scientists initially suspected the virus came from wild animals sold at the market, prompting China to crackdown on the wildlife trade.

 But the subsequent discovery of earlier cases challenged that theory.
-China’s CDC said that samples taken from the market indicate it was likely a place where the virus spread, not where it started.
+China’s CDC said samples taken from the market indicate it was likely a place where the virus spread, not where it started.
 The WHO team’s ability to further our understanding of the virus — and its credibility — could hinge in part on getting access to those samples.

 Studying the genes of the earliest known cases in Wuhan could provide clues to how it got from bats to people and whether it was through a mammal such as a bamboo rat or a civet.